freesouldesign/wordpress-deactivate-specific-plugins-on-specific-pages/README.md

 WordPress plugin to deactivate specific plugins on specific pages

-Freesoul Deactivate Plugins is a free WordPress plugin to deactivate specific plugins on specific pages and archives, to increase the performance of your WordPress site.
+Freesoul Deactivate Plugins is a free WordPress plugin to deactivate specific plugins on specific pages and archives, to increase the performance of a WordPress site.

 You can also use it for support in problem solving even when many plugins are active.